 Frank’s ashes will be split between a Navy SEAL ceremony and the rest will be put with Barbara’s ashes in a private ceremony.
 Frank’s SEAL brothers will swim his ashes out to sea.
 His family will fertilize the wildflower fields of the Big Horn mountains with Frank and Barb’s ashes.

-In lieu of flowers – donations to Multiple Sclerosis Society and Breast Cancer Society for Barbara Ann Fauth (Buechel)
+In lieu of flowers – donations to the Multiple Sclerosis Society and Breast Cancer Society for Barbara Ann Fauth (Buechel).

 Online condolences may be made to www.sheridanfuneral.com.
 Local arrangements are under the care of Sheridan Funeral Home.